It Won’t Hurt and Just Might Help

 In 2008, a different team investigated the combination of bathing in the Dead Sea and basking in the sun on the shores of the Dead Sea as a treatment for psoriasis.
 The treatment lasted for two weeks and included 85 adults (47 men and 38 women) aged 22 – 80 years.
 The treatment reduced psoriasis by 77.7% for women and 65.2% for men, for an average reduction of 70.9%.9 If considering this treatment, people with acne should realize that sun exposure might not be beneficial for acne since sunburn and excess sun exposure can lead to acne symptoms as the skin heals itself.
 Acne patients should consider the benefits of seawater only when comparing these studies.

 Studies Showing How Dead Sea Salts May Improve Skin Barrier Function

-People with acne tend to have an impaired skin barrier.
+While evidence is mixed, people with acne may tend to have an impaired skin barrier.
 Studies show that Dead Sea water may help improve skin barrier function.
 Anything that improves the skin barrier may help improve acne.

-A different study performed in 1997 also showed that Dead Sea salts improve skin barrier function.
+A different study performed in 1997 and published in the International Journal of Cosmetic Science also showed that Dead Sea salts improve skin barrier function.
 In this study, researchers investigated three types of cosmetic gels on 20 healthy female volunteers: